Funding Direct Assistance to Victims of Crimes

 - assist primary and secondary victims to stabilize their lives after a victimization.

-- assist victims to understand and participate in the criminal justice system.
+- assist victims and survivors to understand and participate in the criminal justice system.

-- provide victims with a measure of safety and security such as boarding-up broken windows and replacing or repairing locks.
+- provide victims and survivors with a measure of safety and security such as boarding-up broken windows and replacing or repairing locks.